Origins-Eternity/Sanity-Prequel/README.md

     }
 });
 ```
-**This script makes any small flowers drop a dead bush when broken by a player with sanity of 10 or less.**
+**This *example* script makes any small flowers drop a dead bush when broken by a player with sanity of 10 or less.**
 ## About
 **This mod has been open source under the Apache License 2.0, you can use, modify, port and distribute this mod under the license.
 And there are currently no plans to make a mod like this for a new Minecraft version.**